-1st Offense: 1 day I.S.S. and a plan must be created outlining how the behavior will change.
-The plan will be reviewed and signed by all parties involved.
+Disrespect/ 1 st Offense: 1 day I.S.S. and a plan must be created outlining Insubordination/Non how the behavior will change.
+The plan will be reviewed and -compliance signed by all parties involved.
 The plan will also list supports that student/staff need from the school.